Industrial Accidents and Major Fires

 What is the risk of industrial accidents and major fires in Warwickshire?

 Several organisations in Warwickshire store or use potentially dangerous substances.
-These sites are regulated by the control of major accident hazard regulations (COMAH).
-These regulations are aimed at reducing the likelihood that an accident will happen.
-They also aim to reduce the severity of an emergency should an accident happen.
+These sites are regulated by the Control of Major Accident Hazard regulations (COMAH).
+These regulations aim to reduce the likelihood that an accident will happen, and also aim to reduce the severity of an emergency should an accident happen.

-In December 2005 there was an explosion and fire at the Buncefield oil storage depot in Hertfordshire.
+In December 2005, there was an explosion and fire at the Buncefield oil storage depot in Hertfordshire.
 The fire lasted five days and 2000 people were evacuated from their homes.
 More than 40 people were injured; fuel and fire water entered controlled waters and the incident had a massive impact on the local community.
 This was Britain’s most costly industrial disaster.
+The Grenfell Tower fire in 2017, which resulted in the tragic loss of 72 lives, further underscores the importance of stringent safety measures and community preparedness.

-Due to strict regulations these incidents do not happen frequently, but it is important to be aware that these and any large fire could happen in Warwickshire and you need to know what to do if this was tooccur in your area.
+Due to strict regulations, these incidents do not happen frequently, but it is important to be aware that these and any large fire could happen in Warwickshire, and you need to know what to do if this was to occur in your area.
+Warwickshire Fire and Rescue Service regularly carries out safety checks and enforcement operations to address key risks within the community.
+As a result, there have been very few large-scale fires, with the last notable fire occurring in the summer of 2021.

 How could an industrial accident or major fire